shaisu/Notes/README.md

 1. Big-O notation expresses the runtime of an algorithm as a function of a given input of size n
 2. Narrowing Initializations - those that reduce precision or where the supplied value gets modified - are not possible with braces
 3. A raw string allows one to define a character sequence by writing exactly its contents as a raw character sequence.
+4. You may, but are not required to, end main() with a return statement.
+Unlike C, C++ defines an implicit return 0; at the end of main().
+This means that every program that leaves main() without a return statement is successful.
+Therefore, examples in this book have no return statement at the end of main().